Itinerary Map

 Day 7 - Sunday 30 March 2025

-After breakfast and checking out of your hotel today, you will be taken by coach to the town of Yamanouchi (lunch included along the way), famous for the Japanese Macaque, or more commonly known as “Japanese Snow Monkey”.
+After breakfast and checking out of our hotel today, we will be taken by coach to the town of Yamanouchi (lunch included along the way), famous for the Japanese Macaque, or more commonly known as the “Japanese Snow Monkey”.

 Overnight - Biyu no Yado (or similar)